OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/network-watcher/network-watcher-connectivity-rest.md

 ## <a name="log-in-with-armclient"></a>Jelentkezzen be ARMClient

-Jelentkezzen be a Azure hitelesítő adataival armclient.
+Jelentkezzen be a Azure hitelesítő adataival tooarmclient.

 ```PowerShell
 armclient login